Alexxander0/home-assistant-custom/custom_components/automation/README.md

-Set a cooldown for the automation (times/day/week/month), so its only trigger once per day, or every X minutes
+Set a cooldown for the automation (times/day/week/month), so its only trigger once per day, or every X minutes Its required to use the recorder, because the attribute last_triggered needs to be safed and restored.
+Otherwise the cooldown is not restored after HA restart and cooldown reset

-Most cases you only use 1 option out of the following:
+In most cases you only use 1 option out of the following:

 Config:
 ```